 Behave in a manner consistent with what you expect from others.
 You can only hope to be as safe as you are willing to make those you share the road with.

 And remember: onboard electronics are not any safer than handheld alternatives.
 They are, in fact, even more distracting.

 Distracted Driving Awareness Month

 April is Distracted Driving Awareness Month.
 This is a perfect opportunity to review your driving behaviors and to make changes that can help protect you, your passengers, and everyone else on the road.
 But remember, even the safest of drivers may not be able to avoid an accident caused by someone who is not paying attention.

 If you are injured by an inattentive driver, Kelleher Law is here to help.
 Call us at 833-546-3675 to schedule a free case review today.
-We maintain offices in Naples and Ft.
-Myers.
+We maintain offices in Naples, Fort Myers, and Atlanta, GA.